theripper93/wfc-procedural-generator/README.md

 # WFC Prod Gen 2
 A wave form collapse based map generator

-# How
-Dunno, theripper is a genius.
-I'll figure out how the generation works later.

 # Making packs
 Packs need to be created in two locations
 1. Foundry with Token Attacher